It’s the home of Billy the Kid, but this quintessential small town has more to offer – find out the best things to do in Silver City, New Mexico.

 #5.
 North Bullard Street

-Returning to the stop light, wandering down North Bullard Street is the next portion on the self-guided walking tour.
-There are some architectural gems mixed in with small businesses and eateries.
+Returning to the stop light, wandering down North Bullard Street is the next portion on the Silver City attractions self-guided walking tour.
+Take in the architectural gems that are mixed in with small businesses and eateries.

-When you have reached the end of town, circle back and cross the pedestrian bridge in Big Ditch Park that brings you back to the Visitor Center.
+When you have reached the end of town, circle back and cross the pedestrian bridge in Big Ditch Park that brings you back to the Silver City Visitor Center.

 #1.
 Gila Cliff Dwellings

-The main reason to visit Silver City is to use it as a base for exploring Gila Cliff Dwellings National Monument.
+The main reason to visit Silver City, NM is to use it as a base for exploring Gila Cliff Dwellings National Monument.

 Budget 4-6 hours for your visit since there is considerable driving time in each direction.
 Here you can walk through a large cliff dwelling on a short loop trail.